molvqingtai/vue-scroll-loader/README.md

           .then(res => {
            	this.images = [...this.images, ...res.data]

-            // Stop scroll-loader
+            // Stop scroll loading...
-            res.data.length < this.pageSize && (this.enable = false)
+            this.disable = res.data.length < this.pageSize
           })
           .catch(error => {
             console.log(error);